great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/creating_custom_expectations/add_custom_parameters.md

 domain_keys = ("query",)
 ```

-After the attributes are added to the Expectation and the Metric, the custom parameters can be passed into and utilized within the individual Metric functions.
-For example, this how it appears in the ColumnValuesBetween Metric:
+After the attributes are added to the Expectation and the Metric, the custom parameters can be passed into and used within the individual Metric functions.
+For example, this is how it appears in the ColumnValuesBetween Metric:

 ```python
 classColumnValuesBetween(ColumnMapMetricProvider):